tunglambg131003/COMP2030_Meddict/README.md

 mongoimport --host mongodb --db MedDict --collection dictionary --authenticationDatabase admin --username $MONGO_INITDB_ROOT_USERNAME --password $MONGO_INITDB_ROOT_PASSWORD --type json --file /data/database.json --jsonArray
 ```

-3. To check if the data is inserted correctly, using `mongo-express` by accessing `localhost:8081` via your web browser.
-The default username & password is `admin` & `password`.

 ### Where is the endpoints of the API?

 The address of the API is currently `localhost:5000`.
 Endpoints are mentioned in the [API MedDics-VinUni documentation](https://bump.sh/h114mx001/doc/meddict-vinuni/).